About Us

 Here are some of the credentials that have helped shape my journey:

 • Valedictorian of my high school class, with a full year’s worth of college credits from the International Baccalaureate program.
-I was also the All League MVP of my high school Water Polo tea, and participated in Academic Decathlon, where I honed both my intellectual and team skills.
+I was also the All League MVP of my high school Water Polo team, and participated in Academic Decathlon, where I honed both my intellectual and team skills.

 • Graduated with honors from Dartmouth College with a BA in Biology.